yizhoushen/1779-week-4-exercises/README.md

 ## Part 1: Complete the following exercises using the Part1 folder:

-You will use the terminal and the command line tool mysql to execute SQL queries on the estore database.
+You will use the command line tool mysql to execute SQL queries on the estore database.
 Open the file estore_diagram.png to see an entity-relationship diagram of the database.
 The file example_queries.txt contains some example queries.

 Resources to help with this task: